-Possession of a Bachelor's degree from an accredited college or university with a major in civil, environmental or chemical engineering, chemistry, microbiology or other related field

-AND

-Five (5) years of increasingly responsible experience working in drinking water quality, drinking water quality research, drinking water treatment, water treatment process engineering,, or regulatory program management experience.
-Two (2) years of the required five (5) years of experience must include experience managing, administering, directing or leading the work of other staff.
+Possession of a Bachelor's degree from an accredited college or university with a major in civil, environmental or chemical engineering or related field AND Five (5) years of water quality, treatment process engineering, source water protection, treatment plant design, water quality control, and/or water quality research program management experience and/or treatment plant operations supporting or running pilot facilities.
+Two (2) years of the required five (5) years of experience must include direct supervisory experience.